 The economic system we live under today is capitalism: based on competition, private ownership and the production for profit.
-Karl Marx revolutionised our understanding of the capitalist system.
-With his vast collection of economic writings – including the three volumes of Capital – Marx stripped away the mysticism surrounding capitalism, uncovering and explaining its inner processes, emergent laws, and intrinsic contradictions.
+With his vast collection of economic writings – including the three volumes of Capital – Karl Marx stripped away the mysticism surrounding capitalism, uncovering and explaining its inner processes, emergent laws, and intrinsic contradictions.

 Learn the basics

-Originally published in the 1970s, this article is a good, brief introduction to the basic method of Marxism and can serve as a first approach to the ideas developed by Marx and Engels.
+Originally published in the 1970s, this article is a good, brief introduction to the basics of Marxist Economics.

-This article provides an overview of Marx's explanation for why capitalism goes into crisis, discussing the inherent contradictions within the capitalism system, and posing the only alternative: a socialist plan of production.
+This article provides an overview of Marx's explanation for why capitalism goes into crisis, discussing the inherent contradictions within the capitalism system.

 Imperialism, the highest stage of capitalism, has reached its limits.
 The monopoly board has little space left to buy and invest.
-The monopolists have indeed succeeded.
-They are no longer developing the productive forces.
-The game is at an end.
+The expansion of capitalism is at an end.

 One of the basic ideas of Karl Marx that is constantly being denied by the bourgeois is his theory of value.
-In this article Mick Brooks shows how the Marxist Labour Theory of Value is still valid today.
+Yet this theory is still valid today.

-There is considerable confusion about the tendency for the rate of profit to fall, which arises from a one-sided undialectical view that isolates one element in Marx’s economic theory and exaggerates its significance far beyond Marx’s intention.
+There is considerable confusion about the tendency for the rate of profit to fall, which isolates one element in Marx’s economic theory and exaggerates its significance.

-In this article, we compare and contrast the ideas of Keynes, Hayek, and Marx in the context of the current crisis of capitalism, to see if any of these figures and their writings really do have the answers to solve the problems facing society today.
+In this article, we compare and contrast the ideas of Keynes, Hayek, and Marx in the context of the current crisis of capitalism.

 MMT has created a buzz on the left recently, with its supporters citing it as an answer to all our economic woes.
-Instead of trendy new ideas, however, we need the clear scientific analysis of capitalism that Marxism provides.
+But is it a solution to the crisis of capitalism?

-Kondratiev concluded that the capitalist system passes through "long waves", in which each downswing is followed by an upswing which can last for decades.
+Kondratiev concluded that each capitalist downswing is followed by an upswing which can last for decades.
 However, this has no solid basis either in fact or in theory.
-In this article, Alan Woods explains why.

-As more and more surplus value is siphoned off into unproductive activities, the issue of “productive” and “unproductive” labour has once again resurfaced as a factor contributing to, and a reflection of, the present terminal decline of world capitalism.
+As more and more surplus value is siphoned off into unproductive activities, the issue of “productive” and “unproductive” labour has once again resurfaced.

-Marx and Engels together waged a relentless struggle against the confused ideas of petty-bourgeois socialism, striving to put the ideas of socialism on a scientific basis.
-Marx subjected the semi-anarchist ideas of Proudhon to a withering criticism in 1847 in the Poverty of Philosophy, backed up by facts, and substantial quotations from the writings of Proudhon himself.
+Marx and Engels together waged a relentless struggle against the ideas of petty-bourgeois socialism, striving to put socialist thought on a scientific basis.
+As a result Marx subjected the semi-anarchist ideas of Proudhon to a withering criticism.

-While Marx did not manage to write a specific book on capitalist crisis, his theory of crisis is present throughout his economic writings, especially Theories of Surplus Value.
-Described by Engels as volume four of Capital, Marx here gives a clear outline of the fundamental contradictions facing capitalism.
+While Marx did not write a specific book on capitalist crisis, his theory of crisis is present throughout his economic writings, especially Theories of Surplus Value.

 Capital reading guide